Hyde Park Golf Club

 GHIN-WHS HANDICAPPING SYSTEM

-The GHIN handicapping system worked very well and was well received by the membership.
 All paid members are provided with a GHIN number in order to access the system and enter in their scores.
 Moving to the GHIN system provides you with the ability to see your handicap at anytime should you choose to play in a tournament elsewhere.
 For those that do not have access to a computer or smart phone in order to enter your scores, cards can still be dropped into our club box and your score will be entered by one of the GHIN committee members.
 Anyone wishing to have a GHIN handicap on file for participation in the WNYPLGA and BDGA tournaments only, and not participate in our club tournaments, may do so by becoming an Associate Member.
 Cost is $40.00.

 HYDE PARK GOLF COURSE RATING